mthubmann/5Things/README.md

 - Replace all CDN Files with static files
 - Auto setup of databases without a sql file
 - Change password
-- Logoff all users
-- Background process to check if new things added without refreshing
+- Background process to check if new things added without refreshing (API method)
 - Notifications for failed events
 - Meta Tags
-- Favicon